greeshmagopal08/greeshmagopal08.github.io/README.md

 ## 👋 About Me

-I'm a Senior Product Manager with 10+ years of experience across product management, software development, business analysis, and analytics**.
+I'm a Senior Product Manager with 10+ years of experience across product management, software development, business analysis, and analytics.

 I currently build SaaS products in the HCM and employee benefits space, working across product, engineering, design, data, and business teams to take products from problem discovery through launch and measurement.